cosmosignosis/movioto/content/posts/graphic-novels-sci-fi-movie-adaptations.md

 ![graphic](/img/06/Aldebarannoir.png "novel")

 Luiz Eduardo de Oliveira's Worlds of Aldebaran may sound like science-fiction roleplaying game, but its actually the name of his book that was first released in 1994.
 The simple but potent idea of humans trying to capture distant planet when Earth becomes inhabitable due to global warming and religious wars would capture the imagination of any sci-fi fan.
-Even though the plot sounds like something Elon Musk would talk about it is definitely a great place to start a science fiction story.
+Even though the plot sounds like something Elon Musk would talk about (in one of his seminas) it is definitely a great place to start a science fiction story.

 Though it shares some similarities to the beloved space adventure star trek, it also leans into many of the less popular sci-fi mainstays like corrupt church, body horror and suicide.
 The novels main focus is colonists dealing with planet level issues that arise due to human error, however the novel does have a tragic tone when it deals with personal problems.
-Oliveira's book with it space western feel is long overdue for staggering series.
+Oliveira's book with it space western feel is long overdue for staggering and thrilling series.

 ## 5. The Incal By Alejandro Jodorowsky